Once you have completed the work of tapering (kokejun), the initial rise

 For more info and special discounts please click the link below

 5.Allow the sealant to dry.
-The seal will stay on the tree for several years until a callous forms naturally underneath.
+The seal will stay on the tree for several years until a callous form naturally underneath.

 Don’t be tempted to remove the sealant to see what is happening beneath it.

-6. for larger wounds especially on species that are very slow to callous you may want to apply sticky-backed aluminium tape over the top of the wound to promote rapid healing.
+6. for larger wounds especially on species that are very slow to callous you may want to apply sticky-backed aluminum tape over the top of the wound to promote rapid healing.

 Do you need more information about the paste to seal wounds? visit our website

 Bud Pruning (pinching)

 Bud pruning (pinching) and leaf pruning both aim to develop small

 branches and leaves.
 These methods have the same effect as branch

 They are applicable when branch pruning may not apply, such as when the bonsai trees have completed shapes, or when you only want to suppress the overlong branches on the tree without pruning them.